 Stanley P. Jaskiewicz

-As a Member in the Corporate Law Department, Stanley P. Jaskiewicz assists and advises privately-held and family-held businesses on a wide range of legal matters, including contracts law, secured lending and negotiated acquisitions, Internet and technology law, business matters arising in the practice of medicine, corporate governance, intellectual property, regulatory counseling, fine arts law and foreign law.
-Mr. Jaskiewicz was elected by his peers as a Pennsylvania Super Lawyer for 16 consecutive years, 2006 through 2021, in the practice areas of Corporate/Securities Law, Closely Held Businesses and Mergers and Acquisitions.
+As a Member in the Corporate Law Group, Stanley P. Jaskiewicz assists and advises privately-held and family-held businesses on a wide range of legal matters, including contracts law, secured lending and negotiated acquisitions, Internet and technology law, business matters arising in the practice of medicine, corporate governance, intellectual property, regulatory counseling, fine arts law and foreign law.
+Mr. Jaskiewicz was elected by his peers as a Pennsylvania Super Lawyer for 17 consecutive years, 2006 through 2022, in the practice areas of Corporate/Securities Law, Closely Held Businesses and Mergers and Acquisitions.
 He has also received an AV Preeminent rating by Martindale-Hubbell, the highest rating.
 In 2021, Mr. Jaskiewicz was appointed to the American Bar Association’s Voice of Experience Board.

 He is regularly quoted in news publications on both legal matters, and concerns of families with children with disabilities.